Connector for OData

 Request tracing and error logging

 When request tracing is enabled, both the OData requests and responses are written in detail to the Intrexx portal log file.
-For requests, the entry consists of the HTTP action, the URL, the query options, the request headers and the XML body.
+For requests, an entry consists of the HTTP action, the URL, the query options, the request headers and the XML body.
 For responses, the HTTP header and the response XML will be delivered.
 Tracing is activated as follows:

 -

-Open the file "log4j2.xml" in the Portal Directory internal/cfg with a text editor of your choice.
+Open the file "log4j2.xml" in the portal directory internal/cfg with a text editor of your choice.

 -

-Navigate to the section "Logging for OData consumer":
+Navigate to the section "logging for OData consumer":

 <!-- logging for OData consumer --> <Logger name="de.uplanet.lucy.server.odata.consumer" level="info" additivity="false"> <AppenderRef ref="DailyFile"/>